-Erasure is a decentralized marketplace for stock-trading data, all built on top of Ethereum and IPFS.
+Erasure Protocol is a decentralized marketplace for stock-trading data, all built on top of Ethereum and IPFS.

 The effort was made by Numerai, which is a well-known hedge fund that trades equities based on an aggregation of thousands of predictions made by a worldwide network of data scientists competing between themselves.